volkovasystems/harden-mongo-server/docs/blueprint.md

 - Phases: preflight → bootstrap → tls → mongodb-config → provision → firewall → backups → monitor → verify.
 - Idempotent: reruns safely reconcile the system to the desired secure state.
 - Continuous enforcement: on every run, the tool verifies and re-enforces all security features (VPN hardening, firewall policy, TLS/auth settings, roles and auth restrictions, sysctls, backups).
 If a required condition cannot be met, it stops or rolls back with a clear message.
+- First-run initial backup (if existing DB): on the first run, if an existing MongoDB instance is detected (running and/or user databases present), the tool performs an encrypted local backup before any changes.
+If a safe backup cannot be taken (missing encryption key, insufficient free space/quota, or mongod unreachable), execution stops with a clear message (fails closed).

 Security model
 - Root: built-in root role; for provisioning and emergencies.
 Restricted to localhost/VPN.